samsquire/ideas2/README.md

 # 8. Active Slides

-It should be possible to run a company via presentation software if slides accurately represent processes of the company and they accept inputs.
-I imagine data collection while presentations are on-screen.
+It should be possible to make decisions in a company via presentation software if slides accurately represent processes of the company and data collection by viewers is possible.
+I imagine presentations depictions of models (flow diagrams) and frameworks (smartart) could be executable by a workflow engine.